ifLink-AntiCluster/AntiClusterPersonal/README.md

 Level 4 : p < threshold 4
 Level 5 : p >= threshold 4
 ```
-The level thresholds and formula coefficients can be changed on the setting screen.
+The level thresholds and formula factors can be changed by the setting screen.

-The counted value is saved as a data file in a folder that can be accessed from outside.
+The counted value is saved as a data file in a directory that can be accessed from outside.

 ## Risk level BLE format
 The payload of BLE advertising when send risk level value is as follows.

 Case 1: UUID of the first section is 1 to 2 bytes<br>
-Example: UUID=0000b81d-0000-1000-8000-00805f9b34fb, RiskLevel=2<br>
+Example: UUID=0000<ins>b81d</ins>-0000-1000-8000-00805f9b34fb, RiskLevel=2<br>
-> 0x03031db805161db80002
+> 0x0303<ins>1db8</ins>0516<ins>1db8</ins>0002

 Case 2: UUID of the first section is 3 to 4 bytes<br>
 Example: UUID=<ins>1000b81d</ins>-0000-1000-8000-00805f9b34fb, RiskLevel=3<br>